 Maximize the color and beauty in your gardens and minimize maintenance with proper selection and care of flowers.

 Add color and seasonal interest to your landscape with flowers.
 Tuck them into borders alongside trees and shrubs or in a garden bed all their own.
 With proper plant selection, planting, and care you can keep them looking their best with minimal care all season long.

-Further reduce your workload by selecting self cleaning or free flowering annuals and perennials and those bred for long bloom and compact growth.
-You’ll enjoy more colorful flowers with less pruning and grooming.
-Ageratum, angelonia, calibrochoa and many of the newer petunia cultivars are just a few of the annuals that do not need regular deadheading for continual bloom.
-Include perennials like willow amsonia, bugbane, Solomon seal, turtlehead and sedum autumn joy for lower maintenance and big results.
+These will be the easiest flowers to care for.
+Low-maintenance plants require little or no deadheading.
+This means you won’t need to remove the faded flowers to encourage additional blooms and keep them looking their best.
+These plants are often labeled as self-cleaning or free-flowering.
+Ageratum, angelonia, calibrochoa, and many of the newer petunia cultivars are just a few of the annuals that do not need regular deadheading for continual bloom.
+Include perennials like willow amsonia, bugbane, Solomon seal, and turtlehead for lower maintenance and big results.

 Consider removing flowers on annuals at planting.
 This allows plants to focus energy on establishing roots instead of flowers.
 Can’t bear to do this?
 Then remove the flowers on every other plant or every other row.
 Then a week or two later remove the flowers on the remaining plants.
 You will soon be rewarded with full compact plants that will produce more flowers throughout the season.

 Pinch back long and leggy transplants.
 Use a hard pinch to remove the tip and several inches of stem.
 Use your pruners or fingers to remove stems just above a set of leaves.
 The remaining plant will still look good while you wait for new leaves and stems to grow and produce new blooms.